sigasi/sigasi_insights/content/screencasts/vscode_extension.md

 and fix these issues.
 In VHDL this works exactly the same way.
-Note that we not only detect syntax problems but also analyse, or lint, your code for more complex problems, while you type
+Note that we not only detect syntax problems but also analyze, or lint, your code for more complex problems, while you type
 Sigasi also helps you with autocompletes.
 Sigasi understands the context and offers smart